Faculty Executive Leadership Academy

 3. Internal references for each finalist will be contacted, and finalists will meet individually with each of the executives.
 Following the meetings, the four executives will meet and agree upon the four selected FELA Fellows.

-FELA Fellows will be notified no later than December 15 and attend orientation and a meet and greet with Institute executives in Spring 2024.
+FELA Fellows were notified no later than December 15, 2023 and will attend orientation and a meet and greet with Institute executives in Spring 2024.

 Appointment terms and requirements